ZircliX/TankGame-Git/README.md

 # Tank-Game
-A game made during a workshop at school
+A game made during a workshop at school, we had one month

 There is a bug when playing in levels with multiples enemies (exemple with 2) :
  - kill 1 enemy